 Will you add cameras, smart locks, or access control systems later?
 Choose a system that can grow with your needs without replacing equipment.

-Compare at least 3 local installers.
+Get at least 3 quotes from NJ-licensed installers.
 Beware of low-ball equipment quotes with hidden monitoring fees.
-Ask about contract length and cancellation terms.
+Ask about contract length, cancellation terms, and rate increase policies.
+Verify all licenses at NJ Division of Consumer Affairs.

-Frequently Asked Questions
+Frequently Asked Questions About NJ Alarm Systems

 How much does an alarm system cost in NJ?

-Alarm system costs in New Jersey range from $500-$2,500 for residential and $1,500-$10,000+ for commercial installations.
+Alarm system costs in New Jersey range from $500-$2,500 for residential and $1,500-$10,000+ for commercial installations in 2026.
 Monthly monitoring runs $25-$75/month depending on features.
-Total first-year costs typically range from $800-$3,000 for homes.
+Professional installation adds $100-$500 for homes and $500-$2,000 for businesses.
+NJ alarm permits add $25-$75/year.

 Do I need a permit for an alarm system in New Jersey?